 Starting in April 2000, Japan introduced the Long-Term Care Insurance.
-The insurance system will cover the long-term care of the elderly, which was previously provided partly through the health insurance system and partly by the welfare measures.
-The main differences between the Long-Term Care Insurance and long-term care provided by the prior system are shown in Table 5.1.
+The insurance system covers the long-term care of the elderly, which was previously provided partly through the health insurance system and partly by the welfare measures.
+The main differences between the Long-Term Care Insurance and long-term care provided by the prior systems are shown in Table 5.1.
 The new system grew out of the recognition that, due to changes in the society such as weakened community ties, increase in small-sized families, and increase of working women, financial and psychological burden of family facing the care for the elderly has become unbearably large.
 The Long-Term Care Insurance is designed to share the burden of caring for the elderly among all members of the society and lessen the burden of the family.
 In other words, it aims to establish a system that responds to society's major concern about aging, and to assure the citizens that they will receive care, if necessary, and be supported by society as a whole.
-Furthermore, it is expected to alleviate the financial pressure placed by the care need of an aging society on the health insurance system.
+Furthermore, it is expected to alleviate the financial pressure of ever increasing long-term care cost of an aging society on the health insurance systems.